NagliNagli/naglinagli.github.io1/_posts/2021-02-25-Cache_Poisoning.md

 ## General

-Cometh the month of February I was surprised to open my email and seeing that I have recieved a new private program invite from Bugcrowd, as this is a rare occasion for many during the last couple of months.
+Cometh the month of February I was surprised to open my email seeing that I have recieved a new private program invite from Bugcrowd, as this is a rare occasion for many during the last couple of months.

 The program was fairly new, and I received the invite 2 days upon their official launch, meaning that there already was first sweep for bugs from the first batch of security researchers.